juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-volumes.md

 ---
-author: "AWS: Volumes"
+title: "AWS: Volumes"
-publisher: aws-volumes
+slug: aws-volumes
 ---

-# AWS: Volumes

 A volume on Amazon Web Services is where you can permanently store data for use with your instances.
 To an instance running on AWS, a volume is indistinguishable from a physical disk that is attached to the system.
 Volumes reside on infrastructure with a single availability zone, and can be attached only to instances within the same zone.
 The availability zone cannot be changed once a volume is provisioned.